 Ragbag is a brand for recycled, fair and fashionable bags and accessories, made in different places in India.
-Ragbags are made of recycled plastic bags, big teabags and cotton rags.
-These are collected and fabricated by 'ragpickers' and women's groups in the slums of New Delhi and Calcutta and in a small village in Tamil Nadu.
+Ragbags are made of recycled plastic and big teabags.
+These are collected and fabricated by 'ragpickers' and women's groups in the slums of New Delhi and in a small village in Tamil Nadu.

 Our bags are made of waste materials, that are collected by ‘ragpickers’, cleaned and fabricated into new products.
 We use the concept of ‘upcycling’: waste materials are refabricated into new products with a higher value.